taariqnazar/obsidian/How to prove it.md

 **Proof strategy to use given of the form $P \leftrightarrow Q$:**
 	Treat this as two separate givens: $P \rightarrow Q$, and $Q \rightarrow P$.

+**Proof strategy to use given of the form $P \vee Q$:**
+	Break your proof into cases.
+For case 1, assume that $P$ is true and use this assumption to prove the goal.
+For case 2, assume $Q$ is true and give another proof of the goal.

+**Proof strategy for goal of the form $P \vee Q$:**
+	Break your proof into cases.
+In each case, either prove $P$ or prove $Q$.

+Any proof can be broken into cases at any time, as long as the cases *exhaust* all of the possibilities.